In Somerset, there are different types of school and pupil transfers will usually follow the stages shown below:

 The information on this page applies to children living in Somerset who are due to transfer to a secondary or upper school in September 2015.
 Please refer to the Apply to Start School page for information about children due to start school for the first time or children transferring to a junior or middle school.

 If your child is due to transfer to a secondary or upper school you can:

-If we know about your child, and he/she is eligible to transfer schools in September 2014, we will have sent you a letter and a flyer explaining how to make your application.
-On your letter is a UID (Unique Identification Number) which you can use to pre-populate your child's details on the on-line form.
+If we know about your child, and he/she is eligible to transfer schools in September 2015, we will have sent you a letter and a flyer explaining how to make your application.
+On your letter is a UID (Unique Identification Number) which you can use to pre-populate your child's details on the online form.
 If you have not received a letter:

 - Apply for a place on-line pressing the No UID button when prompted.

 If you live outside of Somerset and wish to apply for a Somerset school you will need to apply through your home local authority.
 If you live in Somerset and wish to apply for a place in a school in another local authority area, you will need to apply through Somerset as it is your home authority.
 For further information and contact details for neighbouring local authorities please see the information in the Secondary Admissions Guide.

 Please note, it is the parent/carer's responsibility to make an on-time school place application.
 If you are making an application after the closing date, it will be classed as late and you will need to complete a paper application form which you can download from this page or contact Somerset Direct if you require one to be posted to you.
 Outcomes for applications received by